 - employee relations manager

-- industrial relations manager.
+- industrial relations manager

-Employment for Human Resource Managers is expected to grow strongly in the next four years.
-(JobOutlook).
+Employment for Human Resource Managers is expected to grow strongly in the next four years (JobOutlook).

 The average salary for human resource managers in Australia is A$97, 500 (JobOutlook).

-- 48 credit points of Professional Core studies (equivalent to 4 units)
+- 48 credit points of core units

 On successful completion of this course, students will be able to:

-|1.||Review theoretical approaches and analyse their application to achieve effective human resource practice.|
+|1.||Review theoretical approaches and analyse their application to achieve effective human resource practice;|

-|2.||Justify and interpret theoretical concepts and related knowledge to think critically in the resolution of business problems in contemporary IR/HR industry, business and community settings.|
+|2.||Justify and interpret theoretical concepts and related knowledge to think critically in the resolution of business problems in contemporary IR/HR industry, business and community settings;|

-|3.||Critically apply cross disciplinary knowledge in creative decision making.|
+|3.||Critically appraise cross disciplinary knowledge in creative decision making;|

-|6.||Effectively communicate complex knowledge and ideas to a variety of audiences.|
+|4.||Effectively articulate complex knowledge and ideas to a variety of audiences; and,|

-|7.||Contribute consistently, with personal accountability for outputs in a dynamic 21st century work team, working in an ethical and socially responsible manner.|
+|5.||Advocate consistently, with personal accountability for outputs in a contemporary work environment in a socially responsible manner.|

 What's a unit?